-Juegos en español, or Games in Spanish, is an exciting course for students who love to have fun playing games and want to use Spanish in new and creative ways.
-This class will include all kinds of board games, card games, and online games including Manzanas con manzanas (Apples to Apples), Uno, Taco vs. Burrito, and Mexicopoly.
-Students can bring games from home to play in class as well.
-At the end of the course, students will have the opportunity to create their own game in Spanish.
+Games Galore is an exciting course for students to enjoy playing beloved board and card games as well as learning and discovering new ones.
+This class will include all kinds of games including Apples to Apples, Spyfall, Taco vs. Burrito, and Mexicopoly.
+Students are encouraged to bring games from home to play in class as well.
+At the end of the course, students will have the opportunity to create their own game and play it with their classmates.